What is Lactose Intolerance?

 You can still consume Dairy moderately:

 Adults often mistake their gastrointestinal symptoms such as SIBO, IBS or celiac disease as a sign that they are unable to digest dairy products as true lactose intolerance is seldom diagnosed by medical testing.
-Studies indicate that even people diagnosed as “lactose malabsorbers” are capable of consuming moderate amounts of dairy and can tolerate an average 12 grams of lactose when administered in a single dose (roughly equal to 1
+Studies indicate that even people diagnosed as “lactose malabsorbers” are capable of consuming moderate amounts of dairy and can tolerate an average 12 grams of lactose when administered in a single dose (roughly equal to 1 cup of milk) with little or no symptoms.

 If you want to know whether you’re lactose intolerant, experiment by staying off milk products for a couple of weeks to a month; then take dairy products and carefully monitor (any) physiological changes.
 If it’s serious seek medical opinion and advise.